 Definition

 Meek is a pluggable transport that disguises censored but lawful traffic as ordinary HTTPS requests to a major, hard-to-block web platform.
-It does this with domain fronting: the connection appears, from the outside, to be talking to a popular cloud or content service, while the real circumvention endpoint is named only inside the encrypted request.
+Its engine is domain fronting: from the outside, the connection appears to be a browser talking to a popular cloud or content-delivery service, while the true circumvention endpoint is named only inside the encrypted request where a network observer cannot see it.
+Meek was built for the Tor ecosystem, but the design lesson it teaches — hide inside traffic the censor cannot afford to block — applies to the whole discipline of lawful-privacy engineering.

 How meek routes traffic